Configure a Sigma OAuth application

 - Within the access policy, define access and refresh token lifetimes as desired for all grant types, users, and scopes.

-Step 5: Create a security integration in Snowflake
+Step 5: Create a security integration (Snowflake only)

 The following is an example of the SQL statement you run in Snowflake if Okta is your IdP, with placeholder values in angle brackets.
 The values vary depending on your IdP.